tytydraco/yessleep/out/Ive_been_talking_to_the_boy_next_door_for_a_while_Update_There_is_a_fifth_Wilder_child_but_I_havent_found_him_yet.md

 There was something about the image which set off something feral inside me.
 I didn’t scream or cry, or struggle.
 I just stared at the trash can, swallowing sour barf which kept creeping up the back of my throat.
 I was losing my fucking mind.
 I can’t explain what I felt like right then, because I have never felt true despair in my life except at this point and the hours following.
 Like the world was crumbling beneath my feet, like I was being torn into pieces with nobody to put me back together.

 I needed my mom.
 I needed my mom, and she wasn’t coming.
-Mom was always there when I was upset or sick I was scared—and there was nothing left of her but that stupid paper doll I was regretting throwing in the trash.
+Mom was always there when I was upset or sick.
+I was scared—and there was nothing left of her but that stupid paper doll I was regretting throwing in the trash.

 Mother instinct, huh?